Teaching Language Models to Self-Improve through Interactive Demonstrations: Analysis

 \subsection{Ablation Studies}

 We perform ablation studies for each of the three stages in \algo{} to better understand their contribution to model's overall performance.
-In \Cref{tbl:ablations}, we report the task accuracy when: $M_\theta$ and LLM interaction is removed, so $M_\theta$ learns directly from LLM demonstrations (\emph{-interaction}); data filtering is removed (\emph{-filtering}); dataset balancing is changed to using its own performance (\emph{+auto-balance}); and the weights for SL are changed to be the same for all tokens (\emph{-weighed SL}).
+In \Cref{tbl:ablations}, we report the task accuracy when: interaction between $M_\theta$ and LLM is removed, so that $M_\theta$ is distilled with purely LLM demonstrations (\emph{-interaction}); data filtering is removed (\emph{-filtering}); dataset balancing is changed to using its own performance (\emph{+auto-balance}); and the weights for SL are changed to be the same for all tokens (\emph{-weighed SL}).
 We find that all components are important for \algo{} to work well, and the choice of fixing $p$ presents a trade-off between a model's self-improvement ability and its task performance (notibly, both \algo{} and \algo{}-auto improve upon the baselines).